drgood/goodsale/DEPLOYMENT.md

 # GoodSale Deployment Guide

-This guide will help you deploy GoodSale to your Contabo VPS.
+This guide will help you deploy GoodSale to your VPS.

 ## Prerequisites on VPS